 Biscuit beetles can affect storage businesses, food preparation businesses which need to store foods and households.
 The biscuit beetle can get into any packaged foods being stored which are not completely sealed and tend to favour cereals, grains and other stored food products.

 Adult larvae will bore their way through packaging or food to emerge.
 If you think a packaged product may be infested with biscuit beetle larvae, you need to make steps to remove this infestation.

 All too often, flies are tolerated in our homes, properties and businesses.
 However, all species of fly will feed by vomiting saliva onto food surfaces and then sucking up the resulting liquid.
 In the course of doing so, the fly contaminates food with bacteria from its feet and gut.
 This increases the likelihood of food poisoning.

-If you suspect that you have a pest infestation and need professional pest control in London, call us now.
+If you suspect that you have a pest infestation and need professional pest control in London or Enfield, call us now.

-If you need pest control in London, please do not hesitate to get in touch.
+If you need pest control in London and Enfield, please do not hesitate to get in touch.

 Quick response service from point of contact – within 24 hours.

 We'll visit your premises and business in an unmarked discreet vehicle to ensure your privacy.